 Soldiers “Turned To Stone” By Alien Humanoids?

-More recently released to the public is a report of a similar battle taking place in Ukraine.
+More recently released to the public is a report of a similar battle taking place in the Siberian regions.
 The report comes via a recently declassified CIA file, itself taken from the aforementioned smuggled KGB files.
 The date of the file is 1993, although it doesn’t say when the actual incident took place.

 According to the report, a silver saucer-shaped craft suddenly appeared over a military training ground.
 Whether intentionally or accidentally, a rocket fired from the ground hit the craft and brought it down.
 Shortly after five humanoids with “large heads and large black eyes” emerged from the stricken vehicle.
 A group of soldiers closed in to inspect the site.
 Suddenly, the aliens “merged into one single object” the shape of a sphere.
 A loud hissing and buzzing filled the air, and the sphere itself would grow, both in brightness and size.
 It suddenly flared up intensely.
 The group of soldiers “at that very instant…turned into stone!”